Underground Propane Tanks

 Single-family homes can be fueled by tanks of varying sizes, depending on demand.
 Smaller 100-gallon tanks provide energy for appliances, while 1,000+ gallon tanks can fuel very large homes with additional energy demands, such as swimming pools, hot tubs, outdoor kitchens, and patio lighting.
 Generally, 500-gallon tanks easily accommodate an average four-bedroom home.

-Excavation is usually small – approximately four feet wide by twelve feet long by five feet deep.
-A 500 gallon underground tank installation requires a 12′ x 5′ x 4.5′ deep excavation with six inches of sand at the bottom of the hole.
+- Excavation is usually small – approximately four feet wide by twelve feet long by five feet deep.
+A 500-gallon underground propane tank installation requires a 12′ x 5′ x 4.5′ deep excavation with six inches of sand at the bottom of the hole.
 The tank is placed in the hole and a magnesium bag is attached to the tank to prevent electrolysis (rust) from harming the tank.
 The tank is then backfilled with sand and landscaped.

-The minimum distance between the tank and the home and property line is 10 feet, but the tank can be located anywhere on the property as long as the delivery truck’s 100-foot hose can reach it.
+- The minimum distance between the tank and the home and property line is 10 feet, but the tank can be located anywhere on the property as long as the delivery truck’s 100-foot hose can reach it at that distance from the house.